 DPDThis field allows configuring the DPD (Dead Peer Detection) VPN feature.
 This would allow checking whether a peer is still operational.
-When DPD is enabled on a peer, requests (R U there) are sent to test the availability of the other peer, who will need to acknowledge the requests in order to validate his availability (R U there ACK).
+When DPD is enabled on a peer, requests (R U there) are sent to test the availability

 These exchanges are secured via ISAKMP (Internet Security Association and Key Management Protocol) SAs.